 If you don’t eat or drink enough, your body may try to conserve resources and your milk supply may decrease.

 5. Natural is Better

 You may be tempted to try weight loss supplements, liquid diets and other “quick fix” diet programs.
 Resist this urge.
 While breastfeeding, it is important that weight loss happens as naturally as possible so you can make sure that your milk quality is good and your body is healthy!
-Want to see what breastfeeding diets work for breastfeeding moms?

 6. Avoid the Junk Food

 An easy way to lose extra pounds safely on a breastfeeding diet is to eliminate the junk food from your diet.
 Sodas, cakes, chips and other foods of this type do very little for you or your baby’s health.
 Cut them out of your diet and some pounds will drop off naturally.

 Water is critical to breast milk production.
 While nursing, make sure to drink at least 8 glasses of water each day!
 Try not to quench your thirst with sodas and other sweetened drinks.

 We all want our figures back.
 We are all tempted to workout aggressively to get it back.
 Don’t do it.
 While nursing, your body needs to conserve energy.
 Start slowly.
 Begin with 10-15 minutes a day and slowly increase your routine.

 It is hard enough to fit in a shower…so exercising while nursing is difficult to schedule.
 But, with discipline and planning, it can be done.
 Plan ahead so you can begin working out right after your baby is finished with a breastfeeding…that way your baby will be satisfied and content long enough to finish your routine.

 It may sound silly, but some babies do not like their mommy to be sweaty when they nurse.
 So try to clean up right after exercising or have some baby wipes nearby before trying to breastfeed your baby.You CAN lose weight safely while breastfeeding and it may even help the process!Click To Tweet